March 25, 2021

 Though anecdotal evidence has been available for decades, a series of recent studies has shown that inclusivity in hiring, developing and retaining diverse talent can create new opportunities and provide a competitive boost for organizations.

 A 2015 study from global management consulting firm McKinsey looked at 366 companies from a cross section of industries and various countries and concluded that, overall, companies with greater racial, ethnic and gender diversity experienced higher earnings.
-Similarly, research conducted by North Carolina State University in 2018 that assessed 3,000 firms in areas including recruitment, leadership, and promotion, found that companies that strove for greater diversity – and instituted policies to support their aims – enjoyed increased innovation.
+Similarly, conducted by North Carolina State University in 2018 that assessed 3,000 firms in areas including recruitment, leadership, and promotion, found that companies that strove for greater diversity – and instituted policies to support their aims – enjoyed increased innovation.

 Darcy Kerr, senior vice president of Human Resources for Emergent Holdings / AF Group, has seen this firsthand.
 In the almost 10 years she’s been with the company, she’s noticed a connection between innovation in the marketplace and the growth of diversity throughout the insurance industry.